 The Rinker School has prerequisite courses which assist students to reach the same basic level of knowledge regarding construction management as Rinker School graduates.
 They are offered in Summer-A (six weeks) and Summer-B (six weeks terms) Semesters.
-All students who do not posses a bachelor's degree from an ACCE accredited program in Construction Management or Building Construction should begin their master's degree in Summer-A so that they will be on par with their peers in Fall Semester.
+All students who do not possess a bachelor's degree from an ACCE accredited program in Construction Management should begin their master's degree in Summer-A/C (which begins in May) so that they will be on par with their peers in Fall Semester.
 Reference Figure-1 for additional details.